 - two to three units of alcohol for women

 A unit of alcohol is equal to about half a pint of normal strength lager, a small glass of wine or a pub measure (25ml) of spirits.

-See the Live Well section about Healthy hearts for more information about how to prevent CVD.
+Read about healthy hearts for more information on how to prevent CVD.

-In some people, SLE can cause a number of other heart conditions that are usually less serious such as:
+In some people, SLE can cause a number of less serious heart conditions such as:

 pericarditis - inflammation of the lining of your heart